ciribob/DCS-CTLD/README.md

 ctld.vehiclesForTransportRED = { "BRDM-2", "BTR_D" } -- vehicles to load onto Il-76 - Alternatives {"Strela-1 9P31","BMP-1"}
 ctld.vehiclesForTransportBLUE = { "M1045 HMMWV TOW", "M1043 HMMWV Armament" } -- vehicles to load onto c130 - Alternatives {"M1128 Stryker MGS","M1097 Avenger"}

+ctld.hawkLaunchers = 3 -- controls how many launchers to add to the hawk when its spawned.

-ctld.spawnRPGWithCoalition = true --spawns a friendly RPG unit with Coalition forces
+ctld.spawnRPGWithCoalition = true --spawns a friendly RPG unit with Coalition forces ctld.spawnStinger = false -- spawns a stinger / igla soldier with every group of 5 or more men.

 ctld.enabledFOBBuilding = true -- if true, you can load a crate INTO a C-130 than when unpacked creates a Forward Operating Base (FOB) which is a new place to spawn (crates) and carry crates from
 -- In future i'd like it to be a FARP but so far that seems impossible...